 Sock liners are an essential piece of kit to help protect you from blisters.
 We have all had the nightmare of breaking in new shoes or out hiking or enjoying a leisurely walk…only to find ourselves having to hobble the rest of the way home – the best sock liners are the solution to this problem.

 Blisters are caused when your skin encounters an excessive amount of friction, and this causes a ‘hot spot’ to develop on the skin – this occurs when the heat from the friction starts to physically impact the body.
-If left unattended, you end up with a fluid-filled blister, which, apart from being painful, increases your risk of infection.
-This is especially an issue if you plan to hike out in nature; the wild is full of nasty germs just waiting for a chance to clamber into a warm environment.
-(See here for the best hiking socks)
+If left unattended, you end up with a fluid-filled blister, which, apart from being painful, can increase your risk of infection.
+This is especially an issue if you plan to hike in new shoes or boots, or hiking a multi-day trek.

 Sock Liners Reviews